 - A. Without limiting the general aspects of other requirements of these specifications, all surface preparation, coating and painting of interior and exterior surfaces and inspection shall conform to the applicable requirements of the Society for Protective Coatings, NACE International, ASTM (American Society for Testing and Materials), AWWA and the manufacturer's printed instructions. - B. American Society for Testing and Materials (ASTM) International: - 1.
-ASTM D520 Standard Specification for Zinc Dust Pigment
+ASTM D520 Standard Specification for Zinc Dust Pigment - 2.
+ASTM D4417 Standard Test Methods for Field Measurement of Surface Profile of Blast Cleaned Steel - 3.
+ASTM E337 Standard Practice Test Method for Measuring Humidity with a Psychrometer

-Navajo Gallup Water Supply Project Beacon Bisti N9 Waterline Reach 10.1.1
+NAVAJO NATION Navajo Gallup Water Supply Project Beacon Bisti N9 Waterline Reach 10.2.1